dourvaris/nano-python/README.md

         '[::ffff:108.44.38.183]:1032': 4
     }
 ```

+The client exposes the methods that can be found here: https://github.com/clemahieu/raiblocks/wiki/RPC-protocol

 At the moment the client replicates the RPC API which means there are some
 instances where the same method will return different types eg: